folsomcp/specpolFlow/docs-jb/Tutorials/Contributing.md

 ```
 source spf-dev-env/bin/activate
 ```
 This keeps your development version separate from the regular version of SpecpolFlow.
 You can switch versions just by activating or deactivating (just type `deactivate`) this virtual environment.
-If you are using an IDE like VSCode, it may be easier to set up this virtual environment from within the that program.
+If you are using an IDE like VS Code, it may be easier to set up this virtual environment from within the that program.

 You can make an ['editable' install](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) of your copy of SpecpolFlow with pip.
 First go to the folder that has your copy of SpecpolFlow (it should have pyproject.toml and README.md), then run pip with the `-e` flag:
 ```